Cost | Free. | |

 If you’ll be working with others, you can use Microsoft OneDrive to track your collaboration in several ways.

-- Each shared file has something called version history.
-This history tracks changes made by each person and saves different versions over time, so you can see who made which edits and restore or save older versions.
+- Each shared file has something called a version history.
+This history tracks changes and saves different versions over time.
+You can see who made which edits and restore or save older versions.

 - View the history of any shared document when you are in it by clicking the file name at the top, and selecting Version History.
-You can see and restore previous edits to the document.
+You can restore previous edits to the document while viewing the history.

 Tips

-- If you are in the web interface, you can see a summary of recent activity on any file by right-clicking the file and choosing Details from the options.
+- If you are in the web interface, you can see a summary of recent activity on any file by right-clicking the file and choosing "Details".
 This action will open a panel with a chronological activity history.

 Where can I get more support with Microsoft OneDrive?